 Stephanie facilitates personal growth, insight, and renewed optimism using evidence-based treatments tailored to meet the unique needs of each client.
 Stephanie works primarily with individuals addressing a variety of issues including anxiety, depression, cultural identity and supporting clients with boundaries and assertiveness skills.
 Stephanie’s approach is inclusive, compassionate and respectful, collaborative and trauma informed.
 As a culturally-sensitive therapist, Stephanie also understands how culture can influence a person’s life experiences, challenges, self-image, and personal and professional relationships.

 Stephanie has 18 years of professional experience working alongside individuals, youth and families affected by crisis, including those impacted by sexual, domestic and personal violence.
 Through her own lived experiences, Stephanie has a keen understanding and awareness of the challenges faced by parents, first generation immigrants and minority populations, as well as the unique stressors experienced by those in first responder and other helping professions.
-Stephanie is currently completing her Masters of Arts in Counselling Psychology and her internship with the Bach Counselling Group.
+Stephanie is currently completing her Masters in Counselling Psychology and her internship with the Bach Counselling Group.

 Olivia Meeres works primarily with individuals utilizing a variety of modalities including cognitive-behavioural, narrative, and solution-focused therapies to help clients increase self awareness, autonomy, self-confidence, and to evoke positive change in thought, mood and behaviors.
 These approaches are evidence-based and effective for working through barriers of anxiety, depression and interpersonal challenges.
 Through collaborative work in counselling clients to improve their quality of life, interpersonal relationships and increased joy and overall sense of wellness.